Spirits are moving us in Sonoma County. Distilleries are popping up all over, crafting hand-blended drinkable delicacies like vodka, gin, and whiskey.

 6790 McKinley St., Sebastopol, 707-634-4793

 Of course, this is just the start of the possibilities.
-Sonoma County offers at least two dozen operating craft breweries, more than half a dozen cider producers, and at least two dozen operating craft breweries.
+Sonoma County offers more than a dozen artisan distilleries, close to a dozen cider producers, and mare than two dozen craft breweries, with more of each in the works.
 Follow the Sonoma County Beer, Cider, and Spirits Map to find even more craft beverage touring and tasting possibilities.

 Written by Sonoma Insider Carey Sweet.